-An important purpose of therapy is to allow time and space for exploring what is happening for you, especially in your relationships with others, with someone who is not involved in your everyday life.
+An important purpose of therapy is to allow time and space for exploring what is happening for you with someone who is not involved in your everyday life.
 I have extensive training in different approaches which is helpful in providing clarity about a wide range of issues and experiences and is appropriate whether you have a crisis situation, longer term patterns and/or a vague sense of something not being right.

 Our work together would begin with an initial meeting, to explore your needs, so do call me to arrange a no obligation first appointment.

 Although I work with a wide range of issues, as listed below, such listings cannot cover all of our experiences as human beings.
 Thus sometimes we can say there is a definite issue or problem such as relationship issues, work related problems, anxiety, depression, life crises and anger issues, (to name just a few) but sometimes people come for quite vague reasons; some with wider concerns such as their feelings about themselves and others; and there are those who are questioning the meaning of their life and where it is going.

 My practice is based 4 miles west of Wilton and 8 miles east of Shaftesbury and is within easy reach of the A30 (Wilton to Shaftesbury) and A303, being within distance of various communities such as: Salisbury, Wilton, Amesbury, Tisbury, Shaftesbury, Blandford Forum, Sturminster Newton, Wimborne, Wincanton and Fordingbridge.